caching/ssl issues ??

 Is there any chance we can get more details about how to reproduce?
 I know these issues can be intermittent, but any details the user can provide about exactly when this happens would be extremely helpful.
 What URLs is the user visiting when it happens?
 What URLs is the user coming from?
 When he says "I follow a link to a post or comment", what does that mean - is the link in an email, or is it a link from the front page of the site?
 Does this only happen on wp-admin pages, or does it also happen on the front end?
 Does it only happen on the WordPress site (cpdh.commons.gc.cuny) or is the problem also happening on the corresponding group pages?

-#4 Updated by scott voth over 3 years ago
+#4 Updated by scott voth about 4 years ago

 Scott Dexter writes:

 "Sorry for the delay; was away from the interwebs over the weekend.
 I guess I can’t post directly on redmine, but here’s some info which might help.